code-423n4/2023-12-revolutionprotocol/README.md

 ## Main invariants
 *Describe the project's main invariants (properties that should NEVER EVER be broken).*

-The TokenEmitter should always pay creators.
+### Creator payments

-The AuctionHouse should always pay creators.
+The TokenEmitter and AuctionHouse should always pay creators in accordance with the creatorRateBps and entropyRateBps.

-Anything uploaded to the CultureIndex should always be mintable by the VerbsToken contract and not disrupt the token contract in any way.

-The VerbsToken should only mint art pieces from the CultureIndex.

-The AuctionHouse should only auction off tokens from the VerbsToken.

 The AuctionHouse should always pay creator(s) of the CultureIndex art piece being auctioned.

 The TokenEmitter should always pay the `creatorsAddress`.

+### CultureIndex

+Anything uploaded to the CultureIndex should always be mintable by the VerbsToken contract and not disrupt the token contract in any way.

+The voting process within the CultureIndex must be solely based on the ERC721 and ERC20 balance of the voter.

+Accounts should not be able to vote more than once with the same token in the CultureIndex.

+CultureIndex and MaxHeap, must be resilient to DoS attacks that could hinder voting, art creation, or auction processes.

+### VerbsToken

+VerbsToken should only mint art pieces from the CultureIndex.

+VerbsToken should always mint the top voted art piece in the CultureIndex.

+### AuctionHouse

+AuctionHouse should only auction off tokens from the VerbsToken.

+### VRGDA

 The VRGDAC should always exponentially increase the price of tokens if the supply is ahead of schedule.

+### TokenEmitter

+The treasury and creatorsAddress should not be able to buy tokens.

+The distribution of ERC20 governance tokens should be in accordance with the defined emission schedule.

 # Additional Context